 My client Karl contacted me after seeing a portrait of a gorgeous Staffy named Rudy, which I’d drawn for his friend.
 Karl was so impressed with the portrait, that it gave him the idea to commission a portrait of his Labrador for his wife’s upcoming 50th birthday.

-Bonnie is a very sweet, bubbly, and totally adorable golden Labrador.
+Bonnie is a very sweet, bubbly, and totally adorable yellow Labrador.
 She’s always happy and shows it with either a big cheesy grin, or an energetic waggy tail (or both of course!).
 Bonnie’s a very special member of the family, who is adored by Karl, his wife Eleanor and their children.
 Knowing how much the portrait would mean to the family, I took time discussing all the options with Karl and working out how best to capture Bonnie’s fabulous personality.

 Bonnie’s beautiful personality

 Before drawing Bonnie, it was important for me to get an insight into her personality.
 There were various decisions to make about the portrait in terms of composition, colours, reference photos etc, but understanding her true nature would really help to guide those decisions.

 Karl told me how Bonnie is a very patient and gentle character with impeccable manners.
 She loves being outside and is always on the lookout for other dogs to play with.
 Her most treasured possession is her ball.
 If she has her ball with her, nothing else matters.
 It always gets her undivided attention!
 She’ll chase it non-stop for hours, never growing tired of the excitement.

 Back at home, she loves to follow Eleanor around the house and snuggle up next to her.
 She’s like her little shadow.
 The family also own two kittens which Bonnie has taken to mothering.
 She’s so gentle with them, and can keep them in check with simply a look of disapproval when they do anything naughty!
 She can often be found curled up asleep with the kittens snuggled in next to her.

 Planning the perfect portrait